stardog-union/millan/README.md

 - Error-tolerant parsing for Stardog Mapping Syntax 2 (SMS)
 - Error-tolerant parsing for Stardog Rules Syntax (SRS)
 - Error-tolerant parsing for the Turtle serialization of the W3C Shapes Constraints Language (SHACL)
+- Error-tolerant parsing for GraphQL (both the Facebook standard and with [Stardog's GraphQL extensions](https://www.stardog.com/docs/#_graphql_queries))
 - Exported token matchers (regular expressions) and token sets for all of the above languages
-- Universally usable (both in nodejs and the browser)
+- Universally usable (both in nodejs and the browser), either as a single bundle or as only the specific parts you need
 - Tested against W3C test suites
 - Small and fast
 - Written in [TypeScript](https://www.typescriptlang.org/), compiled to JS